malshawki/malshawki.github.io/home.md

 - **2023 Nov**: Our proposal on Net-Zero self-adaptive activation of distributed self-resilient augmented services has been **accpeted by EU 6GSNS**.
 - **2023 Oct**: Our paper "A comparative study of supervised/unsupervised machine learning algorithms with feature selection approaches to predict student performance" has been accepted to be apprear in **International Journal of Data Mining, Modelling and Management**.
 - **2023 Sep**: Our results on Authentication and data access challenges in safeguarding industrial IoT has been accpeted to be presented in International Conference on Recent Innovations in Computing.
-- **2023 July**: Our paper "FedLabX: a practical and privacy-preserving framework for federated learning" has been accepted to be **published in Complex & Intelligent Systems Journal**.
+- **2023 July**: Our paper "FedLabX: a practical and privacy-preserving framework for federated learning" has been accepted to be **published in Complex & Intelligent Systems Journal (Q1)**.
-- **2023 May**: Our survey paper "Privacy-preserving blockchain technologies" has been accepted to be published in MDPI **Sensors Journal**.
+- **2023 May**: Our survey paper "Privacy-preserving blockchain technologies" has been accepted to be published in MDPI **Sensors Journal (Q1)**.
 - **2023 Feb**: Presented our work on proposing a Three layer security protocol for grayhole attack mitigation in MANET, in the International Congress on Information and Communication Technology in London, UK.
 - **2023 Mar**: The results on Distributed Cryptography for Lightweight Encryption in Decentralized CP-ABE has been accepted to be presented in WiMob 2023 in Montreal, Canada.
 - **2022 Nov**: Presented our results on proposing an Attribute verifier for internet of things and Cognitive Radio for Smart Grid: A Decentralized Emergency Management Approach in IEEE 32nd International Telecommunication Networks and Applications Conference in Wellington, New Zealand.